-- Try to build different reports per term, with different text boxes to keep the report up to date with the current grade level news.
+- Why not try to build different report cards per term, with rich text sections to keep the report up to date with the current grade-level news?

 - Use images in your text boxes, especially if the students have participated in group activities and you have some photos to share.

 - Avoid copying and pasting from other word-processing software.
 There can be hidden formatting in the copied content.

 - Make sure the assessment terms in subject specifications are linked to the correct assessment report template.